firebase/flutterfire/packages/firebase-dart/README.md

 <script src="https://www.gstatic.com/firebasejs/4.8.1/firebase-firestore.js"></script>
 ```

-Firestore library is available in the `firebase_firestore.dart` and you can find an example
+Firestore library is available in the `firestore.dart` and you can find an example
 how to use this library in the [example/firestore](example/firestore).

-### Example
+### Real-time Database Example

 ```dart
 import 'package:firebase/firebase.dart';